 Like most Brazilian companies, Bandeirante does not have any committed banking facility to accommodate any unexpected cash disbursements.
-The company has been facing a tight liquidity position since the last quarter of 2012 as it has been forced to acquire the more expensive thermal energy at unusual very high prices due to the persistent drought conditions.
-Typically, Bandeirante, as any other distribution company, is eligible to be reimbursed trough the pass-through mechanism to tariffs of any increased cost of part A of the tariff structure, which consists of the so-called non-controllable costs.
+The company has been facing a tight liquidity position since the last quarter of 2012 as it has been forced to acquire the more expensive thermal energy at unusual very high prices due to the persistent drought conditions, which we expect will continue in 2015.
+Typically, Bandeirante, as any other distribution company, is eligible to be reimbursed through the pass-through mechanism to tariffs of any increased cost of part A of the tariff structure, which consists of the so-called non-controllable costs.
+However, we expect Bandeirante's cash flow be impaired by lower cash flow stemming from lower tariffs from the application of the fourth tariff review in October 2015.

-In light of the severe liquidity stress faced by virtually all Brazilian distribution companies during this period and to avoid the permanent transfer of the incurred increased energy costs to tariffs the federal government has stepped in by determining the transfer of resources from the CDE fund.
-In the first four months of 2014, Bandeirante received BRL 204 million from CCEE.
-As of March 31, 2014, Bandeirante was eligible to receive an additional BRL131.4 million in net regulatory assets, which management believes will not be fully received in 2014.
+In light of the severe liquidity stress faced by virtually all Brazilian distribution companies during this period and to avoid the permanent transfer of the incurred increased energy costs to tariffs the federal government stepped in by utilizing the transfer of resources from the CDE fund.
+Total cash injections by CCEE in 2014, via ACR account, for Bandeirante were R\$ 309.5 million.